Learn to effectively use point of view to immerse readers in your story

 This workshop will cover:

-- The basic POVs, the limitations and benefits of each, and how to use them consistently and clearly to orient the reader in the story and characters—including first person, second person, and third person
+- The basic POVs, the limitations and benefits of each, and how to use them consistently and clearly to orient the reader in the story and characters—including first person and third-person points of view

-- The differences between third-person limited, third-person objective, and third-person omniscient
+- The differences between third-person limited, third-person objective, deep-third, and third-person omniscient

 - How to use POV to reveal what the characters are feeling and experiencing and create a vivid, visceral picture of the scene and the action